Conceptual structure and the growth of scientific knowledge: S2. Results

 \subsection{S2.1 Properties of Scientific Concepts}

 In this section, we provide a more detailed discussion of the properties of scientific concepts.
-We begin our analysis by conducting a series of investigations comparing the properties of scientific concepts that appear in the core versus the periphery (see Table~\ref{table:Mechanisms}).
+We begin our analysis by conducting a series of investigations comparing the properties of scientific concepts that appear in the core versus the periphery (see Table~\ref{table:MechanismValidation}).

 Consistent with intuition, we found that core concepts are generally more established within a scientific field than periphery concepts.
-Specifically, we measured the age of each concept, the number of subfields, and papers in which they occur, and, for physical sciences, whether the concept was among the 892 curated topical tags on the Physics Stack Exchange Q\&A site.
-We found mixed results for the age of concepts: core concepts in the physical sciences are older than periphery concepts $(\text{Welch's t} = 23.70; p<0.001)$, whereas core concepts in the social sciences were slightly younger than the periphery concepts $(\text{Welch's t} = -21.68; p<0.001)$.
-These divergent patterns are consistent with arguments from prior work \citep{cole1983}, which portrays the social sciences as less paradigmatic than the physical sciences, thereby allowing for younger concepts to enter the core more readily.
-The remaining measures suggest that core concepts are relatively more established than periphery concepts.
-We found that core concepts from both the physical and social sciences appeared in more subfields and were used in more papers.
-We also found, for physical sciences concepts, that on average, core concepts are more likely to appear as tags on Stack Exchange than periphery concepts: an average of 12\% for core concepts and 9\% for periphery concepts $(\text{Welch's t} = 6.66; p<0.001)$.
-See Table~\ref{table:Mechanisms} for more information.
+Specifically, we measured the age of each concept, the number of subfields, and papers in which they occur, and, for the physical sciences, whether the concept was among the 892 curated topical tags on the Physics Stack Exchange Q\&A site.
+The results generally suggest that core concepts are relatively more established than periphery concepts.
+We found that core concepts from the social sciences appeared in more subfields $(\text{Welch's t} = 28.12; p<0.001)$ and were used in more papers $(\text{Welch's t} = 6.11; p<0.001)$.
+For the physical sciences, core concepts were older than periphery concepts $(\text{Welch's t} = 5.56; p<0.001)$ and were used in more papers $(\text{Welch's t} = 18.42; p<0.001)$.
+We also found, for physical sciences concepts, that on average, core concepts are more likely to appear as tags on Stack Exchange than periphery concepts: an average of 7\% for core concepts and 5\% for periphery concepts $(\text{Welch's t} = 12.54; p<0.001)$.
+See Table~\ref{table:MechanismValidation} for more information.